ultraflynn/consecution/README.md

 queued at the next epoch are discarded.

 ## Backlog
-- Add support for interruptable periods
 - Add completion hook to end of era

 ## Version History
 - 1.0.0 Add support for collecting epochs
-- 1.0.1 Add support for interruptable epochs
+- 1.0.1 Add support for interruptable periods